General Catalyst

 Seed Round in 2023

-Payrails is a cloud-native payment operating system designed for global enterprises to manage their payment operations efficiently.
-The company provides an end-to-end solution that connects merchants with a wide array of payment providers, fraud protection services, and alternative payment methods through a single, user-friendly API.
-Its platform simplifies the complexities of payment acceptance by offering features such as streamlined payment reconciliation, on-demand payouts, and instant refunds.
-This allows businesses to build, operate, and scale their payment acceptance and embed financial services without the burden of expensive and intricate in-house infrastructure.
+Payrails is a cloud‑native payment operating system that enables global enterprises to manage all aspects of payment operations through a single API.
+The platform connects merchants to a broad network of payment providers, fraud solutions, and alternative payment methods, and offers ledger‑based reconciliation, on‑demand payouts, and instant refunds.
+By eliminating the need for costly in‑house infrastructure, Payrails allows companies to build, operate, and scale payment acceptance and embed financial services efficiently.

 XFlow